Table of Contents

 Income tax is withheld from the pay of most employees.
 Your pay includes your regular pay, bonuses, commissions, and vacation allowances.
 It also includes reimbursements and other expense allowances paid under a nonaccountable plan.
 See Supplemental Wages , later, for more information about reimbursements and allowances paid under a nonaccountable plan.

-If your income is low enough that you will not have to pay income tax for the year, you may be exempt from withholding.
+If your income is low enough that you won't have to pay income tax for the year, you may be exempt from withholding.
 This is explained under Exemption From Withholding , later.

 You can ask your employer to withhold income tax from noncash wages and other wages not subject to withholding.
-If your employer does not agree to withhold tax, or if not enough is withheld, you may have to pay estimated tax, as discussed later under Estimated Tax for 2015 .
+If your employer doesn't agree to withhold tax, or if not enough is withheld, you may have to pay estimated tax, as discussed later under Estimated Tax for 2016 .

 Pays you cash wages of less than $150 during the year, and